Emergency School Closings

 - Morning Adult Basic Education (ABE) classes morning adult are canceled.

-- Kids' Choice is canceled.
+- After-school Kids’ Choice is not affected.

 In the event of an EARLY RELEASE, unless otherwise noted: